osisoft/OCS-Docs/content/api-reference/communities/shared-access.md

 Routes Access to shared resources, such as streams.

-When a resource is shared in a community, the users with the **Community Member** role of the community will be able to access metadata and data in the resource.
-This is limited to read-only access.
+When a resource is shared in a community, users with the **Community Member** role will be able to access metadata and data for that resource.
+Community members are limited to read-only access.

 ### Request

 > [!IMPORTANT]
 >
-> All routes use standard SDS service.
+> All routes use the standard SDS service.
 Please see [Streams](xref:sdsStreams) and [API calls for reading data](xref:sdsReadingDataApi) in the [Sequential Data Store](xref:sds) section for specific request and response information.

 ***

 > [!NOTE]
 >
-> Any routes that modifies a shared resource will be unavailable.
+> Any routes that modify a shared resource will be unavailable.

 #### Available Shared Stream Endpoints